dataventuresnz/ventures/travel-patterns-data-brokerage/README.md

 # Location data brokerage

-Government agencies aren't sure about how best to use location data in solving some of their problems.
-At the moment, the price for accessing this data is too high to justify exploring use cases.
+Government agencies aren't sure about how best to use travel patterns data in solving some of their problems.
+Without an easily ccessible means to understand the data available, problems either don't get solved, or result in poorly written RFPs.
+This results in increase in costs to all parties.

 **Concept**

-A sandpit environment for government agencies to test use cases for location data.
+A sandpit environment for government agencies to test use cases for travel patterns data through better understanding of the data.

 We’d love to hear from you - please get hold of us if you’re interested, or have any questions or comments, at dataventures [at] stats.govt.nz.